Equity in Social Emotional Learning

 mail iconfacebook iconinstagram iconX iconpinterest iconlinkedin icon

-Equity, Bias, and Representation across the methodology
+Equity, Bias, and Representation Across the Methodology

 As our country grapples with racial injustice, equity, and explicit and implicit biases, we, as authors and publishers, find ourselves in a place of reflecting upon how we can play a greater role in eliminating systemic and unconscious biases in race, gender, and neurodiversity within the materials we produce.
 While Think Social Publishing has worked to address diversity and representation in our illustrations and curricula over the past decade, we know we need to do better to eliminate unconscious bias.
 We recognize that some of our books and products still contain images or references that must be changed.
 We accept this as our responsibility and will continue to evolve components of the methodology to reflect our awareness and our values.
-We are committed to providing teaching materials where teachers, students, therapists, clients and families see themselves in the images we use.
+We are committed to providing teaching materials wherein teachers, students, therapists, clients, caregivers, and families see themselves in the images we use.

 To that end, we have already updated images and language or are in the process of updating images and language in other components of the methodology: